aws/amazon-ecs-agent/build-infrastructure/README.md

 gpg --output private.gpg --armor --export-secret-key <email>
 ```

 A couple of things to keep in mind.
-If you're using Amazon Linux, it comes with a slightly older `gpg` executable so it doesn't _yet_ support ECC keys; best bet is to pick RSA 4096-bit.
+If you're using Amazon Linux (or the AL2 container image), it comes with a slightly older `gpg` executable so it doesn't _yet_ support ECC keys; best bet is to pick RSA 4096-bit.
 You will also need a passphrase for the key because it's better security.

 You will then have to import this key into secrets manager.
-To set expectations, plaintext in the context of creating secrets means unstructured (non JSON formatted) data, rather than unencrypted data.
+To set expectations, plaintext in the context of creating Secrets Manager secrets means unstructured (non JSON formatted) data, rather than unencrypted data.

 Be sure to pick plaintext and just paste the contents of the key into the textbox without JSON encoding it.
 Secrets Manager encourages the use of JSON structured data but it is not required.
 You will also need to create a Secrets Manager secret for the passphrase the same way as above.

 As for the codestar connection, you can generate one of those by logging into the AWS Console, going to any of the CodeSuite services, clicking on the Settings left nav item and clicking connections.
 And then clicking the new button.
+The wizard will walk you through generating the connection.
 You'll need the ARN of that connection.

 ## Release pipeline